Few-Shot Contrastive Adaptation for Audio Abuse Detection in Low-Resource Indic Languages: Limitations

 \section{Limitations}

-Our findings should be interpreted in light of several limitations.
+These findings should be interpreted in light of several limitations.
 First, the experiments are conducted on a single multilingual benchmark, ADIMA, so the results may not generalise directly to other datasets, recording conditions, or non-Indic languages.
 Second, although CLAP is motivated partly by its zero-shot capability, the strongest results in this paper come from few-shot adaptation and downstream classification; zero-shot prompting is therefore only an auxiliary evaluation setting.
 Third, the few-shot results may be sensitive to support-set composition and optimisation choices, particularly in very low-shot regimes~(1-shot and 5-shot).
-We fix random seeds for reproducibility and report results across six shot sizes~($k \in \{0, 1, 5, 10, 25, 50\}$) rather than relying on a single condition, which partially mitigates this concern by revealing whether performance trends are consistent across data regimes.
-Nonetheless, we do not report variance across multiple random seeds, and results at individual shot sizes for individual languages should be interpreted with appropriate caution.
-Future work should include multi-seed evaluation to quantify support-set sampling variance, particularly for the 1-shot condition where instability is most likely.
-Fourth, we evaluate only two downstream classifiers, SVM and ANN-MLP, and compare only two lightweight adaptation strategies, so the conclusions do not extend to all possible fine-tuning or parameter-efficient methods.
-Finally, we do not conduct a dedicated fairness analysis across speakers, dialects, or culturally specific abusive expressions.
+Random seeds are fixed for reproducibility, and results are reported across six shot sizes~($k \in \{0, 1, 5, 10, 25, 50\}$) rather than relying on a single condition, which partially mitigates this concern by revealing whether performance trends are consistent across data regimes.
+Macro-F1 is now reported as a mean with standard deviation over 5 randomly sampled support sets per shot size (Table~\ref{tab:variance}), which quantifies support-set sampling variance directly.
+This variance is substantial and does not shrink monotonically with shot size as initially anticipated; at every shot size, several languages have a standard deviation exceeding 1 point of macro-F1, and the frozen 0-shot embedding is the best or statistically indistinguishable from the best few-shot mean for most languages.
+Fourth, only two downstream classifiers are evaluated, SVM and ANN-MLP, and only two lightweight adaptation strategies are compared, so the conclusions do not extend to all possible fine-tuning or parameter-efficient methods.
+Fifth, the projection head architecture (a 2-layer MLP with a 256-dimensional output) is fixed throughout and follows established practice from supervised contrastive learning~\citep{khosla2020supervised} rather than being ablated over depth, width, or activation choice; a systematic ablation of head design is left to future work.
+Finally, this study does not include a dedicated fairness analysis across speakers, dialects, or culturally specific abusive expressions.